kingdomtiz/nela-dev/apis/native-sdk/c++/file-operation-interface.md

 <summary>Parameters</summary>

 * INT32
-  * nTaskID - the specified file operation task ID\[IN]
+  * nTaskID \[IN] - The specified file operation task ID.
 * BOOLEAN
-  * bDelAdd - add or delete an identity in the identity area, true, add, false, delete \[IN]IID, the 20-byte identity ID information of the identity to be operated \[IN]
+  * bDelAdd \[IN] - Add or delete an identity in the identity area, true, add, false, delete \[IN]IID, the 20-byte identity ID information of the identity to be operated.
-* CHAR \*
+* BYTE \*
-  * IID - identity ID \[IN]
+  * IID \[IN] - Identity ID.
 * PermissionInfo
-  * nPermission - the permission information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass an empty permission \[IN]
+  * nPermission \[IN] - The permission information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass an empty permission.
 * INT
-  * nLastTime - the last use time limit information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass 0 \[IN]
+  * nLastTime \[IN] - The last use time limit information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass 0.
-* CHAR \*
+* BYTE \*
-  * pKeyBuf - the public key information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass NULL \[IN]
+  * pKeyBuf \[IN] - The public key information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass NULL.
 * DWORD
-  * nKeyBufLen - the public key length information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass 0 \[IN]
+  * nKeyBufLen \[IN] - The public key length information of the identity to be operated, when deleting the identity action, this parameter is meaningless, you can pass 0.

 </details>